btc-vision/OP_NET/StateAwareParallelism.md

 - **Transaction B**, which depends on the updated state from Transaction A, waits using a promise.
 - **Transaction C**, which is independent of both A and B, runs in parallel.
 - Once **Transaction A** completes, the promise for **Transaction B** is fulfilled, and **Transaction B** resumes execution without restarting.

+## Why It Works Like This

+1. **State Consistency and Integrity**
+   - **State-Aware Parallelism** ensures that transactions modifying or relying on the same state are processed in the correct order.
+This avoids inconsistencies, such as race conditions or double spending, ensuring that the blockchain’s state remains valid and reliable.
+   - By **awaiting state availability**, dependent transactions do not revert or retry.
+Instead, they are paused until the state they depend on becomes available, which minimizes wasted compute and preserves the blockchain’s integrity.

+2. **Concurrency for Performance**
+   - OPNet can safely execute independent transactions in parallel, which significantly reduces block processing time by maximizing the use of available CPU cores.
+This boosts the system’s throughput, handling more transactions per block.
+   - By allowing dependent transactions to wait on state without reverting, **State-Aware Parallelism** ensures no compute cycles are wasted retrying transactions that would otherwise fail.

+3. **Resource Efficiency with Promises and Context Blocking**
+   - Using **promises** and **context blocking** allows the system to free up resources while awaiting state changes.
+This ensures that CPU time is efficiently allocated to transactions that are ready to proceed, while dependent transactions only use resources when they can safely execute.
+   - This leads to improved scalability, allowing OPNet to handle a growing number of transactions while maintaining optimal performance.

+4. **Minimized Reverts and Optimized Throughput**
+   - Since transactions no longer need to revert when missing a required state, the overall execution flow becomes smoother.
+Fewer reverts mean less time spent rolling back changes and retrying, leading to better overall throughput and faster block processing.

+5. **Scalability**
+   - As the number of CPU cores or resources increases, the ability to handle more independent transactions in parallel grows.
+By ensuring that dependent transactions are processed efficiently and only when they are ready, the system can scale smoothly as network usage increases.

 ## Benefits of This Approach